The Pillage of Rome (The Play)

 VIDERIC.

-They shall march with glory in their hearts and souls!
+They shall march with glory in their hearts and spirits!

 ALARIC.

-I know Honorius well, as I knew his father and brother also.
-Although he is not to be trusted, he is fearful of the Goths.
+I know Honorius as I knew his father and brother.
+Though he cannot be trusted, he fears the Goths.
 I was once the magister militum per Illyricum.

 VIDERIC.

-But thou wert betrayed by the Romans in the end.
+Yet thou wert betrayed in the end by the Romans.

 ALARIC.